Thread: 1990 Waverunner 3 rebuild - Major Issues

 Inspected the reeds and they were normal based on my visual - could this be the problem?

 HELP!!
-If anyone is local to Sacramento and wants to help, I will be at Camp Far West tomorrow evening tinkering
+If anyone is local to Sacramento and wants to help, I will be at Camp Far West tonight to do some tinkering

 Here are some pictures of it.
 It was rather neglected.
 I have done a lot of work to it to get back on the water